jarodpeachey/jelly/src/content/posts/landing-pages-that-convert-small-business.md

 Design-wise, your landing page should look professional and consistent with your brand identity.
 Poor design can make even great offers seem untrustworthy.
 For example, mismatched colors, inconsistent fonts, or low-quality images can instantly hurt your credibility.

-Learn more about building user trust in **[7 Signs It’s Time to Redesign Your Website](https://jellydevelopment.com/blog/7-signs-its-time-to-redesign-your-website)**.

 ## 7. Testing and Optimization

 High-performing landing pages aren’t built overnight—they’re refined over time through testing and data analysis.
 Tools like **Google Optimize**, **Hotjar**, and **Crazy Egg** help you see how users interact with your page.